usmaanalii/javascript/JavaScript30/analysis.md

 ## 11. Custom Video Player

 What I learned on this mini-project.
-You can access the `video` element and manipulate its behaviour via it's properties and methods.
+You can access the `video` element and manipulate its behavior via it's properties and methods.

 ### play and pause